 Health Care Directive (Living Will)

-A health care directive, commonly called a living will, is a document which appoints an individual to make decisions with regard to your health care only, while you are alive but unable to express your decisions yourself.
+A health care directive, commonly called a living will, is a document that appoints an individual to make decisions with regard to your health care only, while you are alive but unable to express your decisions yourself.

-This document is distinct from a power of attorney and deals only with health care decisions such as whether life sustaining treatments, such as CPR or blood transfusion, should be continued or withdrawn.
+This document is distinct from a power of attorney and deals only with health care decisions such as whether life-sustaining treatments, such as CPR or blood transfusion, should be continued or withdrawn.
 It is impossible to consider every health care decision that you could be faced with and the corresponding choice, so a health care directive allows you to appoint a proxy.
 Your proxy is your personal representative for health care decisions, similar to your attorney and executor.
 Often an individual’s executor, attorney and proxy will be the same person, most commonly a spouse or adult child.

 After the will, power of attorney and health care directive have been signed, it is extremely important to have the original documents placed somewhere safe, such as a safety deposit box or fireproof safe.
 If the original documents are destroyed or lost, a photocopy has almost no value.